 It quickly became clear that they enable agile processes.
 They work well for small (“two-pizza”) teams.
 They are loosely structured information dumps/repositories.
 They reduce email.
 They enable rapid collaboration and traceability within small teams.
 They allow you to own your communication data.

 So, surely this addresses all the root causes of communication problems in manufacturing and engineering businesses, and the issues with Whatsapp and iMessage?

-If that was the case, wouldn’t we expect to see every manufacturing or engineering company around the world using Slack?
+If that was the case, wouldn’t we expect to see every business that manages repeatable processes around the world using Slack?